zzb66666666x/CGAPI/README.md

 Everything related with the rendering tasks are kept in the object of `gl_context`.
 In this object, we have objects for vertex data, frame buffer, depth buffer, rendering payload, shader, pipeline and some bool flags.

 OpenGL supports `VBO`, `VAO`, `EBO` and other built in objects for storage.
 We also define them to be class `glStorage<class T>` in file `globj.h / globj.cpp`.
-We use class `glManager` to map key value to these storage objects.
+We use class `glManager` to map the key value to these storage objects.
 If you are familiar with OpenGL, you will also know that the GL system is more like a state machine, so current objects belong to `GL_ARRAY_BUFFER` or `GL_TEXTURE_2D` are those actually participating in the rendering process.
-So the class `glPipeline` is like a place to share data structures between different stages of rendering pipeline and the `glRenderPayload` keeps tracks of the current object binding to `GL_ARRAY_BUFFER`, `GL_FRAMEBUFFER`, and `GL_TEXTURE_2D` and things like that.
+So the class `glPipeline` is like a place to share data structures between different stages of rendering pipeline, and the `glRenderPayload` keeps tracks of the current object binding to `GL_ARRAY_BUFFER`, `GL_FRAMEBUFFER`, and `GL_TEXTURE_2D` and things like that.

 In `src/gl/render.cpp`, we write many functions for rendering,  but few of them are really useful.
 It's because we are always testing different approaches to render the scene.
 So we really want our pipeline to be modularized.
 So we put data structures shared between rendering functions into `glPipeline` (like a list of triangles), and we forced a uniform function signature which is `void func(void)`.
 That way we can define a function pointer like below.